SkillfulElectro/EMCompute/README.md

 - for using with C/C++ and Cython check out https://github.com/SkillfulElectro/EMCompute.git . for getting prebuilt binaries for your OS check the latest action artifacts it will contain .h , .hpp and .pyx header files and prebuilt binaries (you can read the comments for better understanding)

 ### Tutorial
+- this tour is written for v2.1.1 and beyond , after that small changes happend to the api which can be followed from the NEWS section of this md file
 - first things which you have to create is struct of type CKernel which stands for Computing Kernel , this struct will act as an manifest of your task which must be done by GPU
 ```c
 typedef struct CKernel {